Allofit® IT Ceramic Bearing System in Total Hip Arthroplasty

 This will be done by analysis of standard scoring systems, radiographs and adverse event records.
 Data will be used to monitor pain, mobility and survivorship, and to confirm the safety and performance of the Allofit IT Ceramic Bearing System.

-A total of 200 patients will be enrolled in this study that will last 12 years (2 year enrollment plus 10 years follow-up) with the following visits at 6 months, 1, 2, 3, 5, 7, and 10 years post-operatively.
+A total of 200 patients are planned to be enrolled in this study which will last 12 years (2 year enrollment plus 10 years follow-up) with the follow-up visits at 6 months, 1, 2, 3, 5, 7, and 10 years post-operatively.

 Study Type